IntelliTect/Coalesce/docs/topics/security.md

 If this scenario sounds like a plausible threat vector your application, be sure to perform sufficient [validation](#data-validation) of incoming foreign keys to ensure that the user is allowed to use a particular foreign key value before saving it to your database.

 Also consider making any required foreign keys that should not change for the lifetime of an entity into init-only properties (i.e. use the `init` accessor in C# instead of the `set` accessor).
-While this does not entirely solve the foreign key injection issue, it eliminates the need to validate that a user is not re-parenting an object if such an operation is not desirable.
+While this does not entirely solve the foreign key injection issue, it eliminates the need to validate that a user is not changing the parent of an object if such an operation is not desirable.